wahasa/Arch/BlackArch/README.md

 > exit

 ---
-* In Arch,run this commands
+* In BlackArch,run this commands
 ```
 cp /etc/skel/.bashrc .
 ```